Chart Color Schemes

 Mardi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Mardi, as per the latest Census, was 78.0% houses and 22.0% other dwellings.
+The latest Census evaluation found that dwelling structures in Mardi comprised 78.0% houses and 22.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Mardi was at 29.3%, with mortgaged dwellings at 40.8% and rented ones at 29.9%.
-The median monthly mortgage repayment in the area was $1,913, below Sydney metro's average of $2,427.
-The median weekly rent figure was $440, compared to Sydney metro's $470.
-Nationally, Mardi's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Mardi was at 29.3%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (40.8%) or rented (29.9%).
+The median monthly mortgage repayment in Mardi was $1,913, below the Sydney metro average of $2,427.
+The median weekly rent figure in Mardi was $440, compared to Sydney metro's $470.
+Nationally, Mardi's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing